stephaniamatvei/flcd-labs/README.md

 The main objective of the course is to introduce the fundamental notions about formal languages (Chomsky classification of Languages, Regular Languages, Automata, Context Free Grammars, Push Down Automata, Turing Machine) and understand the mechanisms governing the analysis and synthesis of programming languages.
 Students will learn the most important techniques for the representation and generation of Languages (in particular, regular and context-free languages).

 Those techniques will be applied to the construction of a compiler for a programming language.
-In particular, during this course the student will learn how to build the different parts of a Compiler with a particular emphasis on Lexical Analysers, Parsers.
+In particular, during this course the student will learn **how to build the different parts of a Compiler** with a particular emphasis on **Lexical Analysers, Parsers**.

 <img src="https://cs.fit.edu/~ryan/cse4083/formal1.png" width="350" height="250" align="middle" alt="formal">